-Finding: Not Applicable.
-No through lots are proposed with this development.
+Finding: Complies as Proposed.
+No through lots are proposed.

 16.12.060 Building site-Lot and parcel side lines.

 The lines of lots and parcels, as far as is practicable, shall run at right angles to the street upon which they face, except that on curved streets they shall be radial to the curve.